JaakkoLipsanen/Elbaf/README.md

 ## Elbaf, an OpenGL and C++ game engine

-Elbaf is a project that I developed around late 2014 and early 2015.
+Elbaf is a project that I worked on around late 2014 and early 2015.
 It is a game engine that is built from "scratch" with C++ and OpenGL.
 The project is splitted in to different projects, that I call **modules**:

 **Elbaf.Content** handles loading assets, such as textures and fonts